bylexus/adventofcode2021/README.md

 Today bit operations where asked - as a first approach, I did it completely string-wise - which does NOT satisfy me...
 So I will try it again, that time with proper binary operations (masking, and/oring etc..)

+On a 2nd thought, it may be not much faster to do it bitwise: in the end, a string position access and char compare is not so much slower than bit mask operations.

+So my bot solutions took:

+* Solution 1: 0.06ms
+* Solution 2: 0.3ms

+OK, that's fast enough :-)